There are moments in life that don’t feel dramatic on the outside…

 And as I cleared out the last of the things I could take.

-I stood there in the silence of a near empty garage.
+I stood there in the silence of a nearly empty garage.

 And I said out loud: